A college student in Utah killed his girlfriend with heroin to ‘relieve her from suffering,’ police say

-Yet when officers entered the room around 6 a.m., only Wang’s girlfriend was dead, police said in a statement.
+Yet when officers entered the room about 6 a.m., only Wang’s girlfriend was dead, police said in a statement.
 Wang was taken into custody, and he is now being held without bail on a charge of “knowing and intentional” murder.
 Police said the case is being investigated as a “domestic violence-related homicide.”
 Court records do not indicate whether Wang has an attorney.

 Wang’s girlfriend, 19, has not been publicly identified.
 The Salt Lake City Police Department said in a news release that she was living with Wang at the time.
 Wang, according to the affidavit, is a Chinese citizen.
 The University of Utah identified his girlfriend as an “international undergraduate student.”